-Submission of thesis
+Submission of thesis/dissertation

-- 8.81 A student is required to submit their thesis in a form that meets the requirements for a thesis.
-A student is required to submit two printed copies of their thesis in the approved format and a digital (PDF) file which is an exact electronic copy of the submitted thesis.
-A third copy of the thesis may be required where a third examiner is appointed. - 8.82 The student is required to bring to the oral examination a copy of their thesis paginated in the same way as the copies submitted to Queen Mary. - 8.83 In submitting a thesis for examination or re-examination a student accepts responsibility for its contents and quality.
-Students are required to conform to Queen Mary's policy on editorial assistance and to include in their thesis a statement of originality detailing any work undertaken in collaboration with others.
+- 8.87 A student is required to submit their thesis in a form that meets the requirements for a thesis.
+A student is required to submit an electronic copy of their thesis to the Research Degrees Office in the approved format of a digital (PDF) file. - 8.88 The student is required to bring to the oral examination a copy of their thesis paginated in the same way as the copy submitted to Queen Mary. - 8.89 In submitting a thesis for examination or re-examination a student accepts responsibility for its contents and quality.
+Students are required to conform to Queen Mary's policy on editorial assistance and to include in their thesis a statement of originality detailing any work undertaken in collaboration with others. - 8.90 For a student on a ResM programme the programme guidance shall describe the requirements for the submission of the dissertation for examination.

-Requirements for a thesis
+Requirements for a thesis/dissertation

-8.84 The thesis must meet the specific requirements for a thesis provided in Appendix 1 of these regulations.
+8.91 The thesis/dissertation must meet the specific requirements provided in Appendix 1 of these regulations.

-Requirements for DrPS, DPsych and DClinDent
+Requirements for DrPS, DPsych, DClin and DClinDent

-8.85 In addition to the thesis, the professional doctorates of DrPS, DPsych and DClinDent are examined through a broader range of methods than thesis and oral examination.
-The requirements for the awards of DrPS, DPsych and DClinDent are those approved by Senate or its delegated authority.
+8.92 In addition to the thesis, the professional doctorates of DrPS, DPsych, DClin and DClinDent are examined through a broader range of methods than thesis and oral examination.
+The requirements for the awards of DrPS, DPsych, DClin and DClinDent are those approved by Senate or its delegated authority.